 It’s been a while!
 Today I’m just going to share some ways to preserve homemade and processed baby food like Gerber.
-My daughter is about to be 8 months by the end of this month and we noticed that she always get interested in to solid foods more than breast milk now.
+My daughter is about to be 8 months by the end of this month and we noticed that she always gets interested in solid foods more than breast milk now.
 However, she just eats small portions of food most of the time.

 Whenever I buy food for her, I always get the bigger package because that’s more practical.
 I didn’t realize that it’s so unpractical to have leftovers because it has to be thrown away.
-As you could see most of the processed baby food can only last for 2 days when refrigerated.
-If you’ll check an example below, it says you can only keep it in the fridge within 48 hours.
+As you could see most the processed baby food can only last for 2 days when refrigerated.
+If you’ll check the example below, it says you can only keep it in the fridge within 48 hours.

 Having that said, I decided to buy food containers to store my baby’s food.
 There are three questions below that we’ll answer.